learn-co-curriculum/phase-0-the-dom-is-a-tree/README.md

  "Hi!"
 "Bye!"
 ```

-Pretty simple, right?
 Similarly, if we had a DOM subtree that looked like

 ``` html
 <div>